The CNSC's Regulatory Framework Plan

 The Canadian Nuclear Safety Commissions (CNSC's) Regulatory Framework Plan sets out the regulations and regulatory documents that the CNSC plans to develop or amend.
 The CNSC's regulatory framework consists of laws passed by Parliament that govern the regulation of Canada's nuclear industry, and regulations, licences and documents that the CNSC uses to regulate the industry.

 In keeping with the CNSC's commitment to stakeholder engagement, comments on specific documents, regulations and on the Plan are welcome at any time.
 Comments received will not be formally dispositioned, but will be used by the CNSC to evaluate the need for future amendments, and to make adjustments to the Plan.
-Suggestions and comments on the Regulatory Framework Plan may be submitted through our e-consultation platform.
+Suggestions and comments on the Regulatory Framework Plan may be submitted through our consultation page.

 The Plan outlines the regulations and regulatory documents that the CNSC will be developing or amending in the coming years.
 Aligned with the CNSC's corporate priorities, the plan also considers current developments in the nuclear environment.
 It is reviewed regularly and adjusted as necessary.